autom8or-com/forex-transaction-system/README.md

 4. Run the `setupSystem` function
 5. Start using the system via the "Forex System" menu

+### Troubleshooting

+If you encounter issues with the transaction forms not displaying properly, please refer to the [Form Troubleshooting Guide](FIXING-FORMS.md) for solutions.

 ## Customization

 The system is highly customizable: